 - Once the chicken is browned remove it from the pan and set aside.

 - Heat a little more oil in the skillet or the slow cooker.
-Add in the onion, shallot, ginger and garlic.
-Gently fry for about 10 minutes until the onions are golden.
-Stir in the Greek yogurt mix, tomato paste and coconut milk.
-Bring everything to a gentle simmer and add the chicken back to the slow cooker.
+Add in the onion, ginger, and garlic.
+Gently fry for about 3-5 minutes until the onions are soft and translucent and the garlic is fragrant.
+Place the browned chicken, sautéed garlic, and onions in the slow cooker and add any Greek yogurt mix left in the bowl, along with the tomato paste, and coconut milk.

 - Cook on high for 3 hours or low for 6

 - You can use chicken breast for this recipe if you prefer.

 - Korma is generally a mild curry.
 To add extra spice sprinkle in some extra chilli flakes or a pinch of chilli powder.